teararoa2022/teararoa2022.github.io/wedding-en.md

 ## Gift

 The gift that would make us happiest is your presence at our wedding, and that is more than enough!
-If you still want to do more, we would be very touched by a contribution to our honeymoon and our future life together.
+If you still want to do something more, we would be very touched by a contribution to our honeymoon and our future life together.
-You can find our details and leave us a message [here.](https://docs.google.com/forms/d/e/1FAIpQLSdVuDnrX9amj0AdRnc4_zaBlZO92A2GxR2uK33NTl3BSh2YGQ/viewform?usp=pp_url).
-We thank you from the bottom of our hearts!
+You can find our banking details and leave us a message [here.](https://docs.google.com/forms/d/e/1FAIpQLSdVuDnrX9amj0AdRnc4_zaBlZO92A2GxR2uK33NTl3BSh2YGQ/viewform?usp=pp_url) We thank you from the bottom of our hearts!